Shawn-Armstrong/UR_Primary_Client_Python_Library/README.md

   - `--ip_address=<local ip address>`

 ### Custom Reports
-To enable custom reports, `python run client.py --custom_report`.
+To enable custom reports, run `python client.py --custom_report`.
 When enabled, the client will track every variable listed in `../client/watch_list.txt` and report it in the `../output/custom_report.txt` file.
 Custom reports consist of a table that captures a specified number of entries, `max_reports`.
 When a new entry is added, the oldest entry will be discarded if the table has reached its maximum capacity.
-Every entry contains the last observed value; if a value has not been received yet, its corresponding field in the table will remain empty.
+Every new entry contains the last observed value; if a value has not been received yet, its corresponding field in the table will remain empty.
 At the beginning of each execution, `custom_report.txt` is cleared to ensure a fresh start.

 Each variable in `watch_list.txt` should be on a separate line within the file, prepended by their owning subpackage name and separated by a comma.
 The variable and subpackage name should be spelled exactly as they appear in their related package output file.